translate/pootle/docs/features/searching.rst

 Backend
 ^^^^^^^

-The basic searching uses :doc:`pogrep <toolkit:pogrep>` which will look for the substring in the source and target text.
+The basic searching uses :ref:`pogrep <toolkit:pogrep>` which will look for the substring in the source and target text.
 It supports Unicode normalization.
 Alternatively, a Pootle server might be installed with an :doc:`indexing engine
 <../server/indexing>` (PyLucene or Xapian) to speed up searching.
 Search